bdwkkb/kb/Creality_CP-01/readme.md

 The Creality CP-01 is a unique all-in-one 3D Printer, CNC Engraver and Laser Engraver.
 This is a great way to try out CNC and Laser engraving with a low entry cost and still have an excellent 3D Printer.

+### Basic Resources

+For a backup of the USB key contents provided with this machine: https://github.com/3d-printing-canada/Creality-CP-01-Resources

+---

 ## 3D Printing Function